-Professionals in Training (for pre-registration training but the content is relevant).
+Professionals in Training (for pre-registration training but the content is relevant). guidance_on_supervising_pharmacy_professionals_in_training_august_2018.pdf (pharmacyregulation.org)

-- Get in touch with any questions. - Contact University if any student matters arise or non-attendance of student on placement. - Student EL working hours are based on the standard NHS working week of 35 hours, Mon-Fri , 9.00-5.00 with an hours break.
+- Get in touch with any questions. - Contact University if any student matters arise or non-attendance of student on placement. - Student EL working hours are based on the standard NHS working week of 37.5 hours, Mon-Fri, 08:30/9.00-5.00 with an appropriate break.
 However, this is the base position.
 We recognise that some EL providers will have extended hours, work out of hours, or in the case of NHS 24 require working on a Saturday.
-Therefore, it is acceptable for EL facilitators to arrange, in agreement with the student, to cover the 35 hours in a way that suits the EL provider and offers the best learning opportunities to the students.
+Therefore, it is acceptable for EL facilitators to arrange, in agreement with the student, to cover the 37.5 hours in a way that suits the EL provider and offers the best learning opportunities to the students.
+Please do not allow the student to 'bank' hours to allow taking a half day during placement.
+Any student appointments need to be pre authorised by the EL team.